Do Suffering Bottoms Go To Heaven?

 Bold Naru decided to be a bit more daring.
 He had been too timid to ask to go out for days, but now it seemed okay to pester Gyu-yeon.

-Having tidied the kitchen, Gyu-yeon exchanged messages on his phone.
+Having tidied the kitchen, Gyu-yeon was exchanging messages on his phone.
 Naru guessed he would go out soon.
 Usually when Gyu-yeon made that expression while looking at his phone, he always ended up going out.

 “Sigh…”